nebul4ck/devops-engineer/docker/resources/docs/question_of_exam.md

 ```
 103. What is the difference between a memory request (spec.containers[].resources.requests.memory) and a memory limit (spec.containers[].resources.limits.memory) in a pod .yaml?
 ```
 A pod can use more memory than the memory request amount.
 However, if the memory request amount is higher than the available memory on the node, the pod will throw an Out Of Memory error.
 A memory limit is the maximum amount of memory that a pod will be allowed to use, even if the node has more available.
 ```
-104. If a pod has a memory request of 512MiB and a memory limit of 1 GiB, how many pods of this type could be run on a node with 2 GiB of avaiable memory?
+104. If a pod has a memory request of 512MiB and a memory limit of 1GiB, how many pods of this type could be run on a node with 2 GiB of avaiable memory?
 ```
 4. As the docs say: "A Container is guaranteed to have as much memory as it requests, but is not allowed to use more memory than its limit".  https://kubernetes.io/docs/tasks/configure-pod-container/assign-memory-resource/
 ```
 105. What field in a StorageClass .yaml determines what volume plugin is used for creating PVs?
 ```